LaTeX, an Introduction

-LaTeX (pronounced lay-tech) is a document preparation system providing high quality typesetting, using the WYSIWYM ideology.
-Based on Donald E. Knuths TeX typesetting language, LaTeX was developed in 1985 by Leslie Lamport and has become a staple in areas such as academia.
-It has also been found to be the required text processing language for many periodicals.
+LaTeX (pronounced lay-tech) is a document preparation system that provides high-quality typesetting using the WYSIWYM ideology.
+Based on Donald E. Knuth’s TeX typesetting language, LaTeX was developed in 1985 by Leslie Lamport and has become a staple in academia.
+It has also become the required text processing language for many periodicals.

-1. Focuses the author on the content not presentation, separation of concerns
+1. Focuses the author on content rather than presentation, emphasising separation of concerns.

-5. Automatic generation of bibliographies, table of contents, figures etc.
+5. Automatically generates bibliographies, tables of contents, figures, etc.

-6. Platform/application agnostic - due to using plain text files
+6. Is platform/application agnostic due to its use of plain text files.

-One key aspect that must be stressed is that LaTeX is not a word processor, but rather a markup language - which may make it more appealing to developers.
-This means that it doesn’t require any mandatory software to be created or modified.
-All complying documents are plain text files (.tex) which can be handled by any plain text editor (such as VIM, Emacs).
-These markup text files can then be processed using LaTeX into many formats, such as device output files (.dvi) or Adobe portable documents (.pdf).
+One key aspect to stress is that LaTeX is not a word processor but rather a markup language, which may be more appealing to developers.
+This means that it doesn’t require any dedicated software to create or modify documents.
+All LaTeX documents are plain text files (.tex) that can be edited using any plain text editor (such as VIM or Emacs).
+These markup text files can then be processed using LaTeX into various formats, such as device output files (.dvi) or Adobe portable documents (.pdf).

 Installation